The State AI Law Becomes the Regulator

 This matters because AI systems now enter society through many doors.
 A model can screen a job applicant, summarize a medical record, rank a student, write a police report, power a companion product, generate a political ad, recommend a welfare action, automate insurance underwriting, or sit upstream as a frontier model used by other institutions.
 No single regulator sees all of that.
 No single law has yet absorbed it.

 So the states are moving.
-NCSL's AI legislation database, updated monthly, tracks enacted and pending state AI bills beginning in 2025 across government use, private-sector use, health, education, housing, labor, cybersecurity, deepfakes, provenance, impact assessment, oversight, and more.
+NCSL's AI legislation database, updated June 1, 2026 and updated monthly, tracks introduced, enacted, and pending state AI bills beginning in 2025 across government use, private-sector use, health, education, housing, labor, cybersecurity, deepfakes, provenance, impact assessment, oversight, and more.
 The database is not itself a law.
 It is a map of something more important: AI governance becoming federalism in motion.

 The result is not clean.
 It is uneven, contested, sometimes redundant, and vulnerable to lobbying.
 But it is also the place where enforceable duties are beginning to appear while Congress remains unable to pass a broad AI law.